 The Junior League of Northwest Arkansas is recognized as a national leader in volunteerism.
 In 1998, JLNWA received a national USA Today/ Paul Newman Community Service Award for Project Kids Hope.
 The Association of Junior Leagues International distinguished JLNWA with the award for Outstanding Strategic Plan in 2000.
 In Northwest Arkansas, the Junior League has received the JC Penny Golden Rule Award for Volunteerism, the 2002 Fayetteville Chamber of Commerce Volunteer Service Organization of the Year Award and the Junior League was named the 2002-2003 Northwest Arkansas Non-Profit of the Year by the Arkansas Business Journal.
 During 2003-2004 the three hundred and eleven members of the Junior League will continue this commitment to community by giving over 30,000 hours of volunteer service to area non-profits.

 Providing funding and direct service hours to partner agencies that are projects planned and then implemented in one day more...

 That's My Bag

-Providing over 350 children in Benton, Carroll, Madison, McDonald and Washington counties more...
+Providing backpacks filled with daily necessities to over 350 children in Benton, Carroll, Madison, McDonald, and Washington counties more...

 Meeting the League's public policy and justice goals concerning domestic violence. more ...